 We discuss map files and network files in more detail in Sections 3.1 and 3.2.
-Three additional file types, the thesaurus file, the cluster colors file, and the score colors file, are discussed in Sections 3.3 and 3.4.
+Four additional file types, the thesaurus file, the cluster colors file, the score colors file, and the density colors file, are discussed in Sections 3.3 and 3.4.
 We note that all example files mentioned in this chapter are distributed together with VOSviewer.